SteffeyDev/react-native-popover-view/README.md

     },
     popoverOptions: {
       placement: Popover.PLACEMENT_OPTIONS.BOTTOM,
-      showArrow: true // Remember: this overrides the global popoverOptions passed in below }
+      showBackground: true // Remember: this overrides the global popoverOptions passed in below }
   }
 },
 {
   mode: 'modal',
   popoverOptions: {
-    showArrow: false,
+    showBackground: false,
     contentContainerStyle: {
       width: 500,
       ...otherStyles // These can be any styles you'd normally apply to a view